pdjr-signalk-plugins/ais-reporter/README.md

 available on their default Signal K paths (`mmsi` and `navigation.position` repectively).
-On a ship with an AIS receiver the plugin can be configured to report data on all vessels known to Signal K.
+On a ship with an AIS receiver the plugin can be configured to report data on all vessels whose broadcasts are logged by Signal K.

 Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to